beman-project/optional26/README.md

 ## License

-Source, documentation and associated papers are licensed with the Apache 2.0 license with LLVM exceptions.
+Source is licensed with the Apache 2.0 license with LLVM exceptions

 // SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception

+Documentation and associated papers are licensed with the Creative Commons Attribution 4.0 International license.

+// SPDX-License-Identifier: CC-BY-4.0

+The intent is that the source and documentation are available for use by people implementing their own optional types as well as people using the optional presented here as-is.

+The README itself is licesed with CC0 1.0 Universal.
+Copy the contents and incorporate in your own work as you see fit.

+// SPDX-License-Identifier: CC0-1.0

 ## Examples